Tucson Aerospace Hiring in 2026: Why $200 Million in New Facilities Cannot Solve a Workforce Problem

 Where the Shortages Are Deepest: Three Roles, Three Different Problems

-Tucson's defence talent gaps are not uniform.
+Tucson's defense talent gaps are not uniform.
 They cluster around three distinct role categories, each constrained by different mechanisms.

 Cleared Systems Engineers: A Clearance Problem Disguised as a Talent Problem

 The compensation for these roles reflects the scarcity.
-A Senior Principal Systems Engineer with 15 or more years of experience and an active clearance commands a base salary of $145,000 to $175,000 in Tucson, with a 10 to 15 per cent bonus.
+A Senior Principal Systems Engineer with 15 or more years of experience and an active clearance commands a base salary of $145,000 to $175,000 in Tucson, with a 10 to 15 percent bonus.
 That sounds competitive until you compare it with Huntsville, where equivalent roles pay $165,000 to $195,000.
-Or Denver, where senior programme management and space systems talent commands premiums exceeding 20 per cent above Tucson rates.
+Or Denver, where senior program management and space systems talent commands premiums exceeding 20 percent above Tucson rates.

 Precision CNC Machinists: A Manufacturing Floor Crisis